What Are Wisconsin’s Laws on Texting While Driving?

 - Over 30 points warrant a 1-year suspension

-If distracted drivers cause an accident, they could be liable in a legal case.
+If distracted drivers cause an accident, they could be liable in a civil claim.
 An injured citizen or collision victim may press charges against the offending driver to claim damage expenses and compensation for their injuries and medical bills.

-Call Our Experienced Car Accident Attorneys When You’ve Been Injured
+Call Brian Hodgkiss Injury Lawyers When You’ve Been Injured

 Auto accidents can be challenging to recover from, physically and emotionally.
 If you, a family member, or a friend were the victim of an accident because of an inattentive driver in Wisconsin, get help from a local auto accident attorney.

 At Brian Hodgkiss Injury Lawyers, we take the time to get to know you so we can provide the support and legal counsel you need.
 Using our skill and expertise in automotive litigation, we can negotiate your compensation package with the insurance company or represent you in court if your case goes to trial.